 Monitoring construction progress

-When buying off plan, staying informed about the construction's progress is key.
+When buying off-plan, you must stay informed about the construction's progress.
 Buyers need to establish regular communication with the developer, requesting periodic updates.
 This might include progress reports, photographs, or even site visits, when feasible.

 These visits allow the buyer to see the development firsthand, ensuring it matches the agreed specifications and plans.
-It’s important to document these updates, as they provide a record of the construction timeline and can be crucial if any disputes arise.
+You should document these updates, as they provide a record of the construction timeline and can be handy if any disputes arise.

 Dealing with construction delays